pulumi/foundational-training/module-05-policy-as-code/slides/slides.md

 Each resource policy has the following fields:

 - `name`, `description`: (self-explanatory, required)
-- `enforcementLevel`: Default enforcement level (optional)
+- `enforcementLevel`: Default enforcement level (optional, `advisory` default)
 - `remediateResource`: Function to fix a potential validation issue.
 Executes only if `enforcementLevel` is set to `remediate`.
-Executes _before_ `validateResource` (optional).
+Executes _before_ `validateResource` (optional)
-- `validateResource`: Function to determine whether the resource complies. (required)
+- `validateResource`: Function to determine whether the resource complies (required)
-  - Multiple functions can be defined to group similar resources, e.g., ALB and ELB log configuration.
+  - Multiple functions can be defined to group similar resources, e.g., ALB and ELB log configuration

 ---

 # Resource Validation Functions

-- `validateResourceOfType()` helper function in TS.
+- `validateResourceOfType()` helper function in TS
 - Must check type in Python, e.g.:

     ```python